felipealbrecht/DeepBlue-Manual/04-inserting-data/04-01-inserting-experiments-example.md

 ### Example: Inserting Experiment

-In this example we will insert an experiment from ENCODE project.
-Remark: that this experiment is already included, and it is just an example.
+In this example we will insert an Experiment from ENCODE project.
+Remark: it is just an example, this Experiment is already included in DeepBlue.

 ```python
 import gzip